-To be eligible to participate in the lottery, you must submit the completed and signed 2020 Lottery Application form along with a $25 CAD non-refundable lottery fee by the deadline date.
+To be eligible to participate in the lottery, you must submit the completed and signed 2021 Lottery Application form along with a $25 CAD non-refundable lottery fee by the deadline date.
 There is a limit of one application per artist/company and the person designated as the Contact Name on an application may not be the Contact for more than one artist/company.
 Artists/Companies that submit more than one application will be disqualified from the Lottery.
 Artists/Companies and Contact Names cannot be changed once entered.
-Applications and lottery fees may be sent by mail (fringe lottery fee – check payable to: On the Edge Fringe) or submitted electronically to firstname.lastname@example.org.
+Applications and lottery fees may be sent by mail or submitted electronically to firstname.lastname@example.org.

 Lottery Application (.pdf 230 KB)

-The lottery will be held at our Lottery Party in December.
-Our fringe team members will take turns drawing names (from the aforementioned hat) until we have filled all 12 of our venue slots.
+The lottery will be held in mid-December, and will be live streamed via Facebook.
+Our fringe team members will take turns drawing names (from the aforementioned hat) until we have filled all of our venue slots.
 The remaining names will then be drawn to form a waiting list in case some of the lottery winners are unable to participate in the festival.
 The lottery winners will be contacted following the lottery to confirm their participation, and the results will be posted on our website and social media as soon as possible.
 Lottery winners may not transfer or sell their slots to other artists/companies.

 The maximum slot length for each performance is 90 mins (which includes 60 mins for each performance and 30 mins for set up and take down).
 Festival participants are solely responsible for the creation and presentation of their work, and have full creative control over their performance (in accordance with all applicable laws).
 The festival will not censure artists, however, performances with explicit, mature or sensitive material are asked inform the festival so that information can be included in our promotional materials.
 The festival will provide a minimum of 1 technician per venue, as well as basic audio/visual equipment.
 Participants will be required to bring/obtain any additional equipment or materials necessary for their presentation.
 Participants are also responsible for securing the rights to perform works that are not their own and for paying appropriate fees and securing releases in accordance with any unions or associations they belong to.